Informations glycogène

 What is glycogen?

-Glycogen is a polymer of glucose, that is, a molecule of significant molecular weight composed of several glucose units.
-Its chemical structure is specified below.
+Glycogen is a polymer of glucose, that is, a molecule of significant molecular weight composed of several units of glucose.
+Its chemical structure is detailed below.
 It is found in both animal cells, particularly in the liver and muscles, as well as in plant cells.
 Glycogen is essential for energy storage and release.
 In humans, it is used to regulate blood sugar levels, or the amount of glucose in the blood.
-When blood sugar levels are high, the liver captures the excess glucose and stores it in the form of glycogen.
+When blood sugar levels are high, the liver absorbs the excess glucose and stores it in the form of glycogen.

 When muscles require energy, such as during physical activity, the liver breaks down glycogen into glucose through the process of glycogenolysis.
 This metabolic pathway occurs in several stages and requires the involvement of various enzymes such as glycogen synthase.
 If glycogen becomes depleted, the liver then uses proteins, lactate or glycerol to reform glucose through gluconeogenesis.
 The synthesis and breakdown of glycogen are closely regulated by hormones such as insulin and glucagon.